masterrarrow/novakom/README.md

 ### Run

-After setting up your `.env` file and shell script you can run the application by executing the script.
+After setting up your `.env` file and shell script you can run the application by executing the shell script.